 Use industry research, analysts’ reports, social media, published communications, press releases, etc. to help understand each competitive brand’s strengths and differentiation.
 Then, develop a description of each competitor’s unique benefit.

 Step 4: Prepare Charts Which Identify The Competitive ‘White Space’ For Your Brand

-Draw several charts, each with a X and Y axis.
+Draw several charts, each with an X and Y-axis.
 For example, low price vs. premium price, women vs. men, online vs. in-store.
 Plot the relative positions of the brands in your CFR.
 Make as many charts as required.
 Refer to Step 1 when thinking of axes.

 Step 5: Identify Your Brand’s Unique Value By Evaluating The Opportunities In The Charts

 For each chart, pinpoint where the competitive ‘white space’ is (where there are no competitors) and place your brand in that space.
 Examine each chart and note the unique benefits of the competitive brands and the value of your brand relative to theirs in the context of the white space.
 The charts that reveal the most compelling value for your brand should become clear.
 It will be the ones with the most significant whitespace and the most differentiating benefit.